greeny-blue/packetscoper/README.md

 ## Author

-Built as part of a hands-on exploration into network traffic analysis, Shiny app design, and lightweight cybersecurity tooling.
+Built as part of a hands-on exploration into network traffic analysis, Shiny app design and lightweight cybersecurity tooling.